pdf-association/pdf-cos-syntax/README.md

 If the cursor is placed over a conventional cross-reference table entry, then a hover hint will appear stating the object number.
 If it is an in-use entry (`n`) the byte offset is also displayed.
 This is very helpful for PDF files with many objects and long cross reference tables:

 ![VSCode hover hint for an in-use object in a conventional cross referene table](./assets/VSCode-xrefHover.png)

+If the cursor is over the keywords `endstream` or `endobj` then the corresponding object number and line is displayed.

+If the cursor is over a key name which is a bitmask (`/F`, `/Ff`, `/Flags`), then a 32 bit binary bit mask is displayed.

+If the cursor is over a hexadecimal string (between `<` and `>`), then the ASCII of that string is displayed.

 ## Auto-complete and auto-closing